Advanced Media Library

 How it Works

 Whenever a media file is uploaded or first clicked on in the Media Library, Mattrbld creates a corresponding metadata file in the .mattrbld/media directory, which is a direct mirror of the upload directory configured in the Media Library settings.
-So if you have an /content/uploads/image.jpg in your Media Library, the metadata for it would be stored in .mattrbld/media/image.jpg.json.
+So if you have an /content/media/image.jpg in your Media Library, the metadata for it would be stored in .mattrbld/media/image.jpg.json.

 Like other JSON content, these files contain the content defined by the Advanced Media Library Schema.
 For example with just the default alt and title fields, the file’s contents might look like this: